yiannisdesp/municipal-boundaries/readme.txt

 == Description ==

-*Municipal Boundaries* is a simple plugin that can render current Cyprus Municipal Boundaries (as of 05/2020) on a Google Map.
+*Municipal Boundaries* is a simple plugin that renders current Cyprus Municipal Boundaries (as of 05/2020) on a Google Map.
 The **dataset is provided AS-IS** and is based on an optimised set of KML data from [OpenDataCy](https://www.data.gov.cy).
 For more information about the data, please refer to their respective pages [Provincial Administrative Boundaries](https://www.data.gov.cy/node/1012?language=en) and [Map of the Borders of Local Authorities of the Republic of Cyprus](https://www.data.gov.cy/node/1537?language=en) at OpenDataCy.

 Languages supported: Greek, English